dojo/dojo.io/site/source/_posts/2017/03/27-Dojo-2-is-coming/Dojo-2-is-coming.md

 #### Roadmap

-The Dojo 2 roadmap highlights many of the details, but at a high level Dojo 2 will be released in mid-2017 following 3 Beta releases and and a release candidate phase.
+The [Dojo 2 roadmap](https://github.com/dojo/meta/wiki/Roadmap) highlights many of the details, but at a high level our goal is to release Dojo 2 later this year following 3 Beta releases and a release candidate phase.

 #### Community